cftgithub/zen-garden/README.md

 # CSS Zen-Garden

-Example of how CSS can be used to modify the design of HTML.
+Example downloaded from [CSS Zen Garden](http://www.csszengarden.com/214/) demonstrating how CSS can be used to modify the design of HTML.